fmarco76/fmarco76.github.io/_posts/2014-05-17-openstack-atlanta.md

 - OpenStack
 ---

-As usually I reported about the talks I joined during the participation at the [summit in Atlanta.](https://www.openstack.org/summit/openstack-summit-atlanta-2014/){:target="_blank"}
+I have to do a report about the talks I joined during the participation at the [OpenStack summit in Atlanta.](https://www.openstack.org/summit/openstack-summit-atlanta-2014/){:target="_blank"}

 For this time I created several slides with the main points of each talk and the slide